raymondEhlers/raymondehlers.github.io/_posts/2025-05-16-software-2025-edition.md

 # Compiled code

-As I noted in [last year's version](<(2024-02-27-minimal-software-setup.md)>), c++ is prevalent in physics, especially for expensive calculations.
+As I noted in [last year's version](2024-02-27-minimal-software-setup.md), c++ is prevalent in physics, especially for expensive calculations.
 In practice, python is often used as a "glue language" to connect different packages which are implemented predominately in c, c++, or rust.
 For example, numpy mainly consistent of high performance functions written in c and fortran, with python wrapped around those functions to make them convenient to work with.
 There are some mechanisms to make this (somewhat) seamless, but we'll occasionally have to work at a level that breaks that abstraction.
 Which is to say, we also need a c++ compiler.

 Setup will depend on your system.
 I'll cover a few common systems below.
 I'll rely on you to configure your shell appropriately so that the compiler can be found (should be automatic in most cases).
+Note that the compiler must support c++17!

 ## macOS